CHTC/chtc-website-source/hpc-transition.md

 ## Changes in the New Configuration

 The new HPC configuration will include the following changes:
-- upgrade of operating system from Scientific Linux release 6.6 to CentOS 7
+- new head nodes (`hpclogin1.chtc.wisc.edu`, `hpclogin2.chtc.wisc.edu`)
-- upgrade of SLURM from version 2.5.1 to version 20.02.2
+- all-new filesystems, and with a division between `/home` (for data and job submission) and `/software` (for software installations).
-- upgrades to filesystems, specifically a division between `/home` (for data and job submission) and `/software` (for software installations).
+- a new queue with SLURM version 20.02.2
-- a new set of modules and software
+- upgrade of operating system on all nodes from Scientific Linux 6 to CentOS 7
-- new head node hostnames (`hpclogin1.chtc.wisc.edu`, `hpclogin2.chtc.wisc.edu`)
+- all-new software modules, compiled for CentOS 7

-The above changes will result in a new HPC computing environment and will provide users with new SLURM features and improved support and reliability for their HPC work.
+The above changes will result in an entirely new HPC computing environment (but with the same execute nodes) and will provide users with new SLURM features (if desired) and improved data reliability for their HPC work.

 ## Timeline